Copy and paste the below script into your own website or blog to embed this book.

 When he saw Fanny waving to him—fragile Fanny, who’d fainted at the sight of a cut on his face from a bout of fisticuffs at Jackson’s Saloon—he realized Seaton was right.
 Fanny would never understand any of this.
 She would shortly be his wife, and he didn’t want to start off his marriage with an unnecessary misunderstanding.

 “Seaton, I need a favor,” he’d said.

 “I want you to make sure that, once the girl is well, she’s sent home to America.”

-Joan Johnston is the New York Times and USA Today bestselling author of many historical and contemporary romance novels.
-She received a master of arts degree in theater from the University of Illinois and graduated with honors from the University of Texas School of Law in Austin.
+Joan Johnston is the New York Times and USA Today bestselling author of more than sixty historical and contemporary romance novels.
+She received a master of arts degree in theater from the University of Illinois and graduated with honors from the University of Texas School of Law at Austin.
 She is currently a full-time writer living in Colorado.